plone/documentation/docs/install/index.md

 ## Choose an installation method

-% TODO Explanation when to choose which installation method: container vs installation from scratch.
+% TODO Explanation when to choose which installation method: container vs installation from its packages.
 Combination for backend and frontend?

 Developers may choose to install Plone from either [the official container images](containers/index) or [source](source).